victorzappi/LDSP/docs/1_dependencies.md

 - **CMake**: a tool that makes it easier to build projects in C++.
 It is officially supported by Google for Android app development and it comes in very handy to run the Android NDK C++ toolchain!

     - Linux: install via your package manager
-    - macOS: install via Homebrew or MacPorts; otherwise follow Windows’ guidelines
+    - macOS: install via Homebrew (*brew install cmake*) or MacPorts; otherwise follow Windows’ guidelines
     - Windows: download the *binary distribution* installer that matches your system from here [https://cmake.org/download/](https://cmake.org/download/) and run it

   Then check that the CMake binary (*cmake*) was successfully installed, by openinig a terminal/command prompt (i.e., a shell) and typing: